AndydeCleyre/this-and-that/content/posts/broot-zsh/index.md

 }
 ```

-This is will write the focused folder path to a file (specified by `--verb-output`, coming up soon).
+This will write the focused folder path to a file (specified by `--verb-output`, coming up soon).

 Now we can update our function to: